Last updated on November 19, 2025

 On closing day, the real estate attorney will ensure all documents that you sign, such as deeds, tax returns, and mortgage documents are in order.
 At that point, the buyer will need to make a payment.

-In NYC, there are additional regulations and customs involved in real estate transactions which can make closings very complex.
-An attorney that specializes in real estate law may be able to help you understand the many aspects of the process.
-This is why it is so crucial to find attorneys who specialize in real estate transactions.
-At Sishodia PLLC, attorney Natalia Sishodia and our team of experienced real estate lawyers will guide you through every step of the process.
+In NYC, there are additional regulations and customs involved in real estate transactions that can make closings very complex.
+An experienced real estate attorney can help you understand the many aspects of the process.
+At Sishodia PLLC, attorney Natalia Sishodia and our team of experienced real estate lawyers can guide you through every step of the process.

 Closing Costs Paid By the Seller in New York